Raphael-Boichot/GB-SMART-multiboot-rom-manager/README.md

 The code could seem weird for Matlab veterans but it was made to be fully compatible with GNU Octave so some advance features of Matlab were not usable (like quick sorting of structures for example).

-## Compatibilty issues
+# Compatibilty issues

-I own the Parallel GB-transferer since about 2007 and I remind that the multiboot support was a very unreliable feature.
+The multiboot support was a very unreliable feature at the time.
 I do not even remind been able to make it work one single time correctly on real hardware.
 I though it was due to some noise on my parallel port so I used the GB-transferer essentially to extract images from my Game Boy Camera and dump roms and sram from games.

 In fact the multiboot support becomes surprinsingly reliable with a good tool to organise roms (like mine ^_^) and a [good flasher software](https://github.com/lesserkuma/FlashGBX/releases).